pavel-b-kr12/jAnt_ColorFill/README.md

 * ant_banchmark - basic app for testing and startup

-* colorFillGen_play_anim - experiments with 3 separate fields.
+* colorFillGen_play_anim - experiments with 3 separate fields (2017.7.6-10).
 Presets was not implemented, so Choose type from revision hisory!
 (TODO set revision hisory from HG)

 ### Install